rocky-linux/documentation/docs/guides/security/freeradius_radius_server.md

 Replace `user` and `password` with the respective desired username and password.

-Keep in mind that the password isn't hashed so if an attacker gets hold of the `users` file they could gain unauthorized access to your protected network.
+Know that the password is not hashed, so if an attacker gets hold of the `users` file they could gain unauthorized access to your protected network.

-You could also do an `MD5`-hashed or `Crypt`-hashed password.
+You can also do an `MD5`-hashed or `Crypt`-hashed password.
 To generate an MD5-hashed password, run:

 ```bash
 echo -n password | md5sum | awk '{print $1}'